 5. Schedule a meeting with a career expert.

 If you’re having a hard time finding a new job, you may have a problem with your job-hunting tactics that you will never be able to identify without the assistance of a career expert.
 Job-seekers have numerous choices — from local One-Stop Career Centers (sponsored by the U.S. Department of Labor) to local colleges and universities (especially your alma mater) to professional career coaches.
 Choose the expert that best fits your needs and your budget and ask him/her to help evaluate your entire job-hunting strategy, from your resume to interviewing.
-Find a One-Stop center near you — or find a coach in our Career Coaches Directory.
+Find a One-Stop center near you — or find a coach in our Career Coaches Directory, sorted alphabetically A-F and G-Z.

 6. Find additional people to add to your career network.